Sunday, August 24, 2025

 7. Perform Post-Hoc Tests (if needed)

-• If the ANOVA result is significant, post-hoc tests can be used to determine which specific group means differ from each other.
+• If the ANOVA result is significant, post-hoc tests (like Tukey's HSD) can be used to determine which specific group means differ from each other.

 Summary of ANOVA